rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

   - /rancher/v2.x/en/installation/after-installation/ha-backup-and-restoration/
 ---

 This procedure describes how to use RKE to restore a snapshot of the Rancher Kubernetes cluster.
-The cluster snapshot will include Kubernetes configuration and the Rancher database and state.
+This will restore the Kubernetes configuration and the Rancher database and state.

-Additionally, the `pki.bundle.tar.gz` file usage is no longer required as v0.2.0 has changed how the [Kubernetes cluster state is stored]({{<baseurl>}}/rke/latest/en/installation/#kubernetes-cluster-state).
+RKE v0.2.0 has changed how the [Kubernetes cluster state is stored]({{<baseurl>}}/rke/latest/en/installation/#kubernetes-cluster-state), so `pki.bundle.tar.gz` file usage is no longer required.

 ## Restore Outline